thomaslarsen/tictactoe/README.md

 The engine will also get to this point, where all games end in a draw and the only way it will win is if it plays against you and you make a mistake.
 At this point, you will never be able to beat it.

 I haven't measured it precisely, but it takes about 2-300000 games for it to reach this level.
 On my Macbook Pro that is about 2-3 minutes of training!

+# Acknowledgements

+This was inspired by an episode in the 2019 [Royal Institution Christmas lectures](https://www.rigb.org/christmas-lectures/2019-secrets-and-lies/about-secrets-and-lies) where [Dr. Hannah Fry](https://twitter.com/FryRsquared) used matchboxes when training an engine to play Tic-Tac-Toe.